ooyala/statusz/README.md

 * `"git directory"` -- The name of the directory at the git root
 * `"latest commit"` -- The sha of the latest commit
-* `"current branch"` -- The name of the branch, if any, from which the deploy is being run
+* `"containing branches"` -- The name of the branches, if any, that contain the latest commit
 * `"date"` -- Timestamp
 * `"current user on deploy host"` -- The output of `whoami`
 * `"git user info"` -- The user name and email in git
-* `"all commits"` -- A list of all commits.
+* `"all commits"` -- A list of all parents of the latest commit.
 In the html version, it's a search box.

 Finally, statusz can write out extra arbitrary fields if you want.
 Just attach a hash of objects that have meaningful `to_s` representations: